cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/driver.md

 The driver expects the matching engine to return a recipe on how to solve a set of orders but the recipe itself could not be submitted on-chain.
 In the post-processing step the driver applies multiple sanity checks to the solution, encodes it into a transaction that could be executed on-chain and verifies that it actually simulates successfully before it considers the solution valid.
 All this is done because solvers can get slashed for misbehaving so the reference driver checks all it can to reduce the risk of running a solver as much as possible.
+Since the matching engine is allowed to propose multiple solutions the driver also contains some logic to pick the best one.
+First it will try to merge disjoint solutions to create bigger and more gas efficient batches.
+Afterwards it will simulate the solutions to get an accurate gas usage for them which is used to compute a score for each one.
-If your matching engine returns multiple valid solutions the driver will pick the best one and only report that one to the autopilot to maximize the solver's chance of winning the auction.
+Finally the driver will propose only the highest scoring solution to the autopilot to maximize the solver's chance of winning the auction.

 #### Submitting Settlements

 If the solver provided the best solution the autopilot will tell the driver to actually submit it on-chain.
 This is not as straight forward as it sounds when the blockchain is congested and liquidity sources are volatile.
 To protect the solver from losing ETH by submitting solutions that revert the driver continuously verifies that the solution still works while it submits it on-chain.
 As soon as it would revert the driver cancels the transaction to cut the losses to a minimum.
+The driver can be configured to use different submission strategies which it dynamically choses based on the potential of MEV for a settlement.
+If the settlement does not expose any MEV (e.g. it executes all trades without AMMs) it's safe and most efficient to directly submit to the public mempool.
+However, if a settlement exposes MEV the driver would submit to an MEV-protected RPC like `MevBlocker`.

 ## Methodology